WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### enableScreenShots( captureScreen )
 <details>
-<summary>Use this API to programmatically enable or disable capturing screenshots.</summary>
+<summary>Use this API to programmatically enable or disable automatic capturing of screenshots.</summary>

 Parameters:
 -  captureScreen is a boolean value to enable/disable automatic screen captures.